Where can I find an English translation of the Finnish Tobacco Act?

 What is the scope of unit packet and outside packaging?
 If the packaging contains a bottle in an individual box and several boxes in outside packaging, should all of the packaging elements comply with TPD packaging requirement?

 According to the Finnish Tobacco Act chapter 1 section 2 point 31, unit packet means the smallest individual packaging of a tobacco product or any other product referred to in the Tobacco Act that is placed on the market.
 The provisions on the unit packets of tobacco products, herbal products for smoking, electronic cigarettes or refill containers also apply to any outside packaging.
 All units therefore have to comply with the packaging and labelling requirements.
-This means that the outside packaging, the box in which the single bottle is sold as well as the bottle, has to contain all information required by the law.
+This means that the outside packaging and the box in which the single bottle is sold has to contain all information required by the law.

 Cross Border Sales